 When the ‘doing’ mode is unhelpful

-A big drawback of the ‘doing’ mode is that the brain also uses it when dealing with emotion-based problems.
-But problems involving a lot of emotion usually can’t be fixed in the same way.
+A drawback of the ‘doing’ mode is when the brain tries to use it to deal with emotion-based problems.
+However, problems involving a lot of emotion usually can’t be fixed in the same way.

 For example, if you’re worrying about tomorrow’s job interview, your brain will default to the ‘doing’ mode.